awslabs/aws-virtual-application-management/docs/deployment-guide/installationOverview.md

 the same configuration.

 ### Step 1: Verify the zip archive
 Download the ZIP archive for the solution.
 A SHA 256 hash should exist to verify the archive is the one expected.
-If you do not have the checksum, feel free to continue to Step 2.
+If you do not have the checksum, feel free to continue to Step 2 after unzipping the archive.

 * Unzip the archive.
 * Execute the following relative to the root of the unzipped archive: